joamatab/petsc-docker/README.md

 Usage
 -----

-Derive your image from `rlincoln/petsc` and use the environment variables:
+Once the image is built and uploaded to the Docker Hub, you can derive a customized one from it, by using e.g. the following Dockerfile:

     FROM rlincoln/petsc